How to Remove Black Hair Dye

 Removing dark hair dye with bleach should only be attempted after you have already used a clarifying shampoo and hair dye remover.
 Unlike these methods of hair dye removal, bleach is damaging to your hair, and you want to remove as much dye as possible before you decide to use this method.
 The more color you can remove before bleaching, the less dye left for the bleach to lighten and the less damage and time it will take to finally reach your desired shade.

 If you only need to lighten your hair a little more to reach your desired shade, a bleach wash will be a better way to remove the last traces of color.
 If you need to lighten your hair more than one shade, like up to four shades, a full bleach is the best and most reliable option.
 However, you should only apply bleach to your hair if it is in good condition.
-Hair that is naturally fragile or has been bleached previously in the past or dyed extensively shouldn't be bleached.
+Hair that is naturally fragile or has been bleached previously in the past or dyed extensively shouldn't generally be bleached.

 - To prepare your bleach, mix bleach powder and developer in a 1:2 ratio in a tinting bowl.
+The ratio may vary with brand.

 - When applying bleach, you will take thin layers of hair from the top of a section, moving towards the bottom, and then proceed to the next section and continue until your hair is completely covered.